 In addition to addressing workplace issues, Freada’s concern about the plight of underserved, underrepresented students of color in higher education fueled the creation of new educational programs.
 The first of these, the Initiative for Diversity Education and Leadership, IDEAL, was founded in response to the passage of Prop 209 during her tenure on the Executive Board of the College of Letters and Science at UC Berkeley with three of her colleagues .
 The IDEAL program helped students navigate and graduate from higher education systems by providing students with scholarships and mentorship.

 Recognizing the need for a pipeline of highly qualified Bay Area scholars who are prepared for college, LPFI started assessing the opportunities that students from well-resourced schools have; we then sought to close the gap as much as possible for Bay Area students of color without those resources.
 For example, small classes, high expectations, customized college counseling, and field trips are all part of the educational experience for students from well-resourced schools.

 Today LPFI has positioned itself to provide a continuum of STEM education programs, from middle school through college enrollment.
-LPFI runs its high-touch science, technology, engineering, and math (STEM) education programs for under-represented students (students of color, low-income students, and first generation students, primarily), a research program focused on examining inequity for under-represented students in STEM, and exciting computer science (CS) initiatives (including CampCode and Level the Coding Field hacakthons), as well as SMASH:Connect our alumni mentoring program.
+LPFI runs its high-touch science, technology, engineering, and math (STEM) education programs for under-represented students (students of color, low-income students, and first generation students, primarily), a research program focused on examining inequity for under-represented students in STEM, and exciting computer science (CS) initiatives, like Level the Coding Field hackathons, as well as SMASH:Connect, our alumni mentoring program.
 Today, LPFI serves more than 600 students annually.